 Basic Fluid Mechanics:

-Basic concepts of compressibility, Conservation equations; One dimensional compressible flows, Fanno flow, Rayleigh flow; Isentropic flows, normal and oblique shocks, Prandtl-Meyer flow; Flow through nozzles and diffusers.
+Basic concepts of compressibility, One-dimensional compressible flows, Isentropic flows, Fanno flow, Rayleigh flow; Normal and oblique shocks, Prandtl-Meyer flow; Flow through nozzles and diffusers.

 Section 5: Structures

 Stress and strain: Three-dimensional transformations, Mohr’s circle, principal stresses, Three-dimensional Hooke’s law, Plane stress and strain.
 Failure theories: Maximum stress, Tresca and von Mises.
 Strain energy.
 Castigliano’s principles.
 Statically determinate and indeterminate trusses and beams.
 Elastic flexural buckling of columns.

 Characteristics of aircraft structures and materials.
 Torsion, bending and shear of thin-walled sections.
 Loads on aircraft.

 Free and forced vibrations of undamped and damped SDOF systems.
 Free vibrations of undamped 2-DOF systems.